-- TBI is systematic inquiry involving four steps: question, investigate, reflect, and improve. - TBI is often most successful when it is collaborative and team-based, small scale and focused, embedded in ongoing work, and led by education professionals. - Getting started on a TBI study involves assessing the level of supervisor and organizational support, understanding the need for inquiry, and assembling your team. - The TBI summary form (Appendix A) is a useful tool for guiding the team through the inquiry process and documenting and sharing your work. - TBI studies should be conducted ethically and responsibly, with close attention to the comfort, rights, and privacy of participants.
+- TBI is systematic inquiry involving four steps: question, investigate, reflect, and improve. - TBI is often most successful when it is collaborative and team-based, small scale and focused, embedded in ongoing work, and led by education professionals. - Getting started on a TBI study involves assessing the level of supervisor and organizational support, understanding the need for inquiry, and assembling your team. - The TBI summary form (Appendix A) is a useful tool for guiding the team through the inquiry process and documenting and sharing your work. - TBI studies should be conducted ethically and responsibly, paying close attention to the comfort, rights, and privacy of participants. - TBI should be considered as an iterative process.
+After finishing one cycle, your team may find that they have to answer new and different questions through another round of TBI.